 Congratulations, you just had your offer accepted on a house!
-Now it’s time to start the closing process.
+Soon, it’ll be time to start the closing process.

 There can be a great deal of documentation that goes into closing on a property, and one very important document for the buyers to be aware of is called a Seller’s Disclosure.
 Let’s discuss the types of information this document typically contains and what disclosure requirements can look like in different areas of the United States.

 An important thing to note, though, is that the Seller’s Disclosure is not the same thing as a home inspection.
-It can be wise for interested buyers to insist on an inspection of the property in addition to the Seller’s Disclosure in order ensure that no underlying issues with the home have been missed and that the buyer is precisely aware of what they’re getting themselves into by purchasing this property.
+It can be wise for interested buyers to insist on an inspection of the property in addition to the Seller’s Disclosure in order to ensure that no underlying issues with the home have been missed and that the buyer is aware of what they’re getting themselves into by purchasing this property.

 See What You Qualify For